nicoleefleming/Numerical-Methods/hw/hw2/tasksheet2.md

 bunny..."
 ### Response

 I wrote the following code to inform of the language I will be using for this course.
+I will use Java with use of gradle to run from the command line.

+If needed I will plot in python, and if there is any parallel programming needed at a faster/lower level, I will use c++

     public class main {
         public static void main(String args[])